Fabio-A-Sa/Machine-Learning/README.md

-# MachinLearning
+# Machine Learning

-This repository contains exercices for Machine Learning, DataScience and Artificial Inteligence, using R and Python languages.
+This repository contains exercices for Machine Learning, DataScience and Artificial Inteligence, using R and Python programming languages and RapidMiner software.